kubewarden/helm-charts/charts/kubewarden-controller/README.md

 ```

 This will install cert-manager, kubewarden-crds, kubewarden-controller, and a
-default Policy Server on the Kubernetes cluster in the default configuration
+default PolicyServer on the Kubernetes cluster in the default configuration
 (which includes self-signed TLS certs).

 The default configuration values should be good enough for the majority of